To the Home Page

 My workflow

 I was looking for a simple, portable CNC device with basic safety features such as a height probe (Z probe) and limit switches.
-I have found a used SainSmart 3018-PROVer V2 online.
+I have found used SainSmart 3018-PROVer V2 online.
 The router had a scratched spoilboard and the package was incomplete (missing a single clamp and the entire set of V-bits).
 But hey, the entire thing was inexpensive, and it works fine so far, despite some skill issues on my end.

 The downside of the device is the noise it emits.
 If you set the spindle speed to more than 1000 RPM, the vibrations become so annoying that you have to do some soundproofing – I’ve made a simple enclosure out of a sheet of OSB and some drywall.
-I’m also slightly disappointed with the Z axis precision.
-The Y axis guiderails and the spindle mount do bend a little, and all inaccuracies add up.

 SainSmart 3018-PROVer V2